t-brangu/t-brangu.github.io/essays/finalproject.md

 Finders should be able to:
 - Create **Found Item** posts with photo, where/when it was found, and where it was **turned in**
-- See a **"How to turn in items"** page with instructions for offical UH offices (e.g., Campus Center, Library)
+- See a **"How to turn in items"** page with instructions for official UH offices (e.g., Campus Center, Library)
-- If they spot a matching **Lost** post, they can send a notification to the owner **without arrranging private handoffs** (owner retrieves the item from the offical office)
+- If they spot a matching **Lost** post, they can send a notification to the owner **without arranging private handoffs** (owner retrieves the item from the official office)

 Admins should be able to:
-- **Verify** items turned in at offical locations and update the status of items (e.g., _Recieved at Campus Center, Ready for Pickup, Recovered_)
+- **Verify** items turned in at official locations and update the status of items (e.g., _Received at Campus Center, Ready for Pickup, Recovered_)
 - **Flag** duplicate posts, moderate content, and manage role assignments
 - Configure campus **drop-off** locations with hours and contact info

-To encourage safe recovery and deter theft, **all physical returns should flow through offical UH offices**.
+To encourage safe recovery and deter theft, **all physical returns should flow through official UH offices**.
 Messaging exists only to confirm a likely match and inform the owner **where** the item was turned in.

 ## Mockup page ideas
 - Landing page